November 13, 2024

-This blog post about pricing your work, particularly how much to charge for 500 word article, and making sure you’re getting paid what you’re worth as a freelancer is one of the most popular blogs on my site.
+This blog post about pricing your work, particularly how should I charge for 500 word article, and making sure you’re getting paid what you’re worth as a freelancer is one of the most popular blogs on my site.

 That’s because how much writers get paid per article, how much freelancers charge for a 500-word article, for a freelance project, and freelancers’ rates per word are, well, all over the map.
 In this freelance writing blog post, I’ll break down important factors to consider when you’re pricing your freelance work, and pricing mistakes freelancers can’t afford to make.
 (Wondering how much freelancers can earn daily?
 I’ve got that covered, too!)